ABOUT

 Evoking peoples’ navigation and memories of the public realm, the project aims to stimulate new perspectives of public art and the built environment, through:

-• a means of getting in contact to share your memories and memorabilia
+• a way to share your memories

 Alan Boyson’s THREE SHIPS and FISH murals have inspired multiple art works in and beyond the City of Hull.

-100 Oral History Interviews.
+100 Oral History Interviews

 Working with Untold Hull we have recorded around 100 oral history interviews connected with the former Hull Co-op, BHS and the building nightclubs.